 Frequently Asked Questions

-What is the difference between and NFA/Stock and the Extended Stabilizer?
+What is the difference between the Stock and Stabilizer Options?

 The MCK with an NFA/Stock falls under the NFA classification (see above clarification on explanation of NFA).
-The MCK Extended Stabilizer keeps the pistol classified as a pistol per the ruling Bureau of Alcohol, Tobacco and Firearms (ATF)
+The MCK Extended Stabilizer keeps the pistol classified as a pistol per the ruling Bureau of Alcohol, Tobacco and Firearms (ATF).
+Click here to find out more about the difference between stabilizers and stock

-We’ve improved our past generation models and created a new generation made 100% Made in the USA -we call it the Micro Conversion Kit, MCK!
+We have improved our past generation models and created a new generation made 100% Made in the USA (South FL) – we call it the Micro Conversion Kit, MCK!

 Some of the additional advantages of the MCK, include: